tkerby/flipperzero-firmware-wPlugins/README.md

 When "**Swipe!**" shows up, things get serious.
 It's time to grab **firmly** your flipper zero, and wave it in the air. **Be aware of people/stuff around you!**
 The display is based on [PoV](https://en.wikipedia.org/wiki/Persistence_of_vision), so it's effect shows best in a dark/mood lighting condition.
 It may take a bit to really master the correct swipe motion.

+> [!TIP]
+>
+> You find the swipe detection unreliable?
+Finetune your technique!
+Try to make consistent swipes with

 You can also photobomb if you build up enought skill.

 ![lm02](./README.assets/doc01.png)

+## Troubleshooting

+### It doesn't work?

+If you're having trouble getting the LightMessenger to work, try this:

+1. Disconnect the LightMessenger from the Flipper Zero.
+2. Restart the Flipper Zero by holding **Back + Left** for 3 seconds.
+3. Reconnect the LightMessenger and launch the application again.

+### It works, but it's not reliable

+The LightMessenger relies on physical interaction and may take some practice to master.

+You don’t need to be fast—just focus on making **consistent** motions while keeping the LightMessenger in a vertical position.

+During the first three swipes, the LightMessenger calibrates your movements, so no light will be emitted during this phase.

+### My arm hurts now

+Remember, it's not about speed—it's about consistency.
+Take your time, experiment, and practice until swiping feels natural.

 ## Contributing